sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 **Internal requests:**

-- Requests for branded swag for internal use cannot be facilitated by the People Ops team at this time.
-We therefore can't take ad hoc requests and appreciate your understanding.
-This is being reviewed and updates will be posted!
+- Read about[Ordering internal swag](../../departments/people-talent/swag.md#ordering-additional-swag).
 If you have any questions, please reach out to the People Team in [#ask-people-team](https://sourcegraph.slack.com/archives/CQAGQKC4A) in Slack or people-ops@sourcegraph.com.

 **External requests:**